MEIT: Multimodal Electrocardiogram Instruction Tuning on Large Language Models for Report Generation: MEIT

-In MEIT framework, the multimodal ECG report generation model aims to decode ECG signals end-to-end and accurately generate ECG reports.
-The architecture is illustrated in Figure~\ref{fig:model_arch}.
-Specifically, the report generation model aims to encode the ECG-signal $\mathbf{X}_{e}\in \mathcal{R}^{M \times T}$ into latent embeddings and integrate them with the language embeddings with modality alignment, and then autoregressively generate the ECG report.
-In the following, we detail each component of the report generation model.
+Figure~\ref{fig:MEIT framework} (b) illustrates the architecture of the Report Generator.
+As shown, the Report Generator utilizes an ECG encoder to encode $\mathbf{X}_{e}$ into ECG embeddings and integrates them with the language embeddings extracted from the corresponding instruction tuning template through an ECG-text alignment module to autoregressively generate the ECG report.
+In this section, we describe the key components of the Report Generator in detail.

-\textbf{ECG Encoder.} Since ECG signal is of high resolution in the temporal domain, it is vital to efficiently extract temporal features per lead before interaction with semantic embeddings inside the LLM backbone.
-Our default ECG encoder $\mathcal{F}_{e}(\cdot)$ consists of some temporal convolution blocks to encode each ECG signal into embeddings.
-Specifically, each temporal convolution block is composed of several 1-D convolution layers, batch normalization layers, and ReLU activation layers followed by average pooling.
-To align the output dimension with the head dimension of LLM backbone $\mathcal{F}_{l}(\cdot)$, we employ a non-linear up-to-down projection layer $\mathcal{P}_{e}(\cdot)$ to obtain the ECG embeddings:
+\textbf{ECG Encoder.} Since the ECG recording is high resolution in the time domain, it is vital to efficiently extract temporal features per lead before interaction with semantic embeddings inside the LLM backbone.
+Our default ECG encoder $\mathcal{F}_{e}(\cdot)$ consists of temporal convolution blocks to encode the ECG recordings into embeddings.
+Specifically, each temporal convolution block comprises several 1-D convolution layers, batch normalization layers, and ReLU activation layers, followed by average pooling. \zw{This design allows us to effectively capture temporal dependencies and reduce the complexity of the signal representations, ensuring that the model can quickly learn important temporal features efficiently.
+To further align the output dimension with the head dimension of the LLM backbone $\mathcal{F}_{l}(\cdot)$, we employ a non-linear projection layer $\mathcal{P}_{e}(\cdot)$ to generate the ECG embeddings:}

 where $\mathbf{H}_{e} \in \mathcal{R}^{D_{h}}$, $D_{h}$ has the same dimension as the multi-head attention layers of LLMs.
-Note that our default ECG encoder is lightweight and is able to learn temporal patterns of signals without a long training period.
+Note that our default ECG encoder is lightweight and is able to learn temporal patterns of ECG recordings without a long training period. \zhongwei{More details about the ECG encoder are included in Appendix~\ref{appendix: ECG Encoder}}.

-\textbf{ECG Modality Alignment.} To guide the LLMs in aligning ECG signal data with corresponding textual outputs, we introduce an ECG modality alignment strategy.
-This approach is detailed in Figure~\ref{fig:model_arch}.
-Specifically, given the ECG embeddings $\mathbf{Z}_{e}$, the alignment strategy aims to incorporate $\mathbf{Z}_{e}$ with the current hidden state $\mathbf{H}_{t}^{i}$ generated from previous $i-1$-th layer of the LLM backbone $\mathcal{F}_{l}\left(\cdot\right)$ for next-token prediction task.
+\textbf{ECG-Text Alignment.} Given the ECG and the text embeddings, we introduce an ECG-text alignment strategy to guide the LLM in aligning the ECG embeddings with the text embeddings.
+As shown in Figure~\ref{fig:MEIT framework} (b), given the ECG embeddings $\mathbf{H}_{e}$, the ECG-text alignment strategy incorporates $\mathbf{H}_{e}$ with the current hidden state $\mathbf{H}_{t}^{i}$ generated from the previous ($i-1$)th layer of the LLM backbone $\mathcal{F}_{l}\left(\cdot\right)$ for next-token prediction task.
 Here $\mathbf{H}_{t}^{i}$ is defined as: